Yasu31/latex-docker/README.md

 # latex-docker
 By using a Docker image, latex documents can be compiled in your local environment (Windows, macOS, or Linux) without needing to install latex locally.
+This repository does not have to be cloned to use the Docker image.

 * Dockerhub: https://hub.docker.com/repository/docker/yasu31/latex-docker
 * Repository: https://github.com/Yasu31/latex-docker